BenjaSar/novelBot/README.md

 2. 📚 **Download your literary texts** into `data/` (e.g., from Project Gutenberg).

-3. Add your environment variables
+3. Add your environment variables.
 Create a .env file or export the following:

     ```
     OPENAI_API_KEY=your_openai_key_here